3M National Student Fellows Expectations

 - New Fellows will be invited to attend the STLHE annual conference and a teaching and learning 3M Fellows Conference Summit.
 Please see Deadlines, Submission Requirements and Timelines for the specific dates for the coming year.
 Nominated Fellows should set aside both dates.
 The 3M Program reimburses the Fellows for travel expenses according to STLHE Travel policies and pays directly for accommodation for the Conference and Conference Summit.
 It is expected that the Fellows’ home institution will pay for the Fellow’s student conference registration fee.
 Recipients of the Fellowship are expected to attend both the STLHE Annual Conference and the Fellowship Conference Summit.

-- New Fellows will receive a one-year membership in the Society for Teaching and Learning in Higher Education and the Council of 3M National Fellows for Teaching and Learning in Higher Education.
+- New Fellows will receive a two-year membership in the Society for Teaching and Learning in Higher Education and the Council of 3M National Fellows for Teaching and Learning in Higher Education.

 At the conference the new Fellows will: